The Roman Bride of Persia: Maria, Xusro II, and the Crossroads of Empire

 She was Christian✅ Yes✅ Yes✅ Yes

-She was of Roman/Byzantine origin✅ “Roman”✅ “Daughter of Maurice”✅ “Emperor’s daughter”
+She was of Roman origin✅ “Roman”✅ “Daughter of Maurice”✅ “Emperor’s daughter”

 She had children with Xusro✅ Yes✅ Yes✅ Yes